cyclejs/cyclejs/docs/api.md

 - `[modelInterface]` *(Array&lt;String&gt;)*: property names that are expected to exist as RxJS Observables in the input Model.
 - `definitionFn` *(Function)*: a function expecting a Model object as parameter.
 Should return an object containing RxJS Observables as properties.
-The object must also contain an `events` property, the value being an array of strings with the names of the Observables that carry DOM events.
+The object **must contain** two properties: `vtree$` and `events`.
+The value of `events` must be an array of strings with the names of the Observables that carry DOM events. `vtree$` should be an Observable emitting instances of VTree (Virtual DOM elements).

 #### Returns